-Rai Bahadur M.S.
-Oberoi - Founder Chairman, EIH Limited
+Rai Bahadur Mohan Singh Oberoi - Founder Chairman, EIH Limited

-Rai Bahadur Mohan Singh Oberoi was born on 15th August, 1898, in a part of the erstwhile undivided Punjab, now located in Pakistan.
-He was only six months old when his father died.
-Success and fortune, therefore, did not come easily to him.
-Initiative, resourcefulness and hard work, combined with the capability to face and overcome the most overwhelming odds can best characterise this phenomenal entrepreneur.
+Rai Bahadur Mohan Singh Oberoi was born on 15th August, 1898 in the erstwhile undivided Punjab, now in Pakistan.
+Initiative, resourcefulness and hard work, combined with the capability to face and overcome the most overwhelming odds best characterise this extraordinary entrepreneur.

 Mr. M.S.
-Oberoi completed his primary education in Rawalpindi, and moved to Lahore for his Bachelor's degree.
+Oberoi completed his primary education in Rawalpindi and moved to Lahore for his Bachelor's degree.
 Shortly thereafter, to flee the ravages of a virulent plague, he went to seek his fortune in Shimla, the summer capital of British India.
 Arriving penniless, he found a job at a monthly salary of INR 50, as the front desk clerk at the Cecil Hotel.
-Incidentally, today The Oberoi Group owns the Cecil Hotel, now renamed The Oberoi Cecil, where the young Mr. Oberoi found his métier.
+Today, The Oberoi Group owns the hotel The Oberoi Cecil where the young Mr. Oberoi found his métier.

 The diligence, enthusiasm and intelligence displayed by Mr. Oberoi impressed Mr. Grove, the manager of the hotel.
-A quick learner, Mr. Oberoi did not restrict his efforts to fulfilling the job description of a desk clerk.
-Instead, he sought and shouldered additional responsibilities.
-A few years later, when Mr. Clarke acquired a small hotel, he asked Mr. Oberoi to assist him.
-It was here at the Clarkes Hotel that Mr. Oberoi gained first-hand experience in all aspects of operating a hotel.
+A quick learner, Mr. Oberoi did not restrict his efforts to fulfilling the job description of a desk clerk but sought and shouldered additional responsibilities.
+A few years later, when Mr. Clarke acquired a small hotel he asked Mr. Oberoi to assist him.
+It was here, at Clarkes Hotel, that Mr. Oberoi gained first hand experience in all aspects of operating a hotel.

 In 1934, Mr. Oberoi acquired his first property, The Clarkes Hotel, from his mentor by mortgaging his wife's jewellery and all his assets.
-Four years later, he signed a lease to take over operations of the 500 rooms Grand Hotel in Calcutta that was on sale, following a cholera epidemic.
+Four years later, he signed a lease to take over operations of the five hundred rooms Grand Hotel in Calcutta that was on sale following a cholera epidemic.
 With his customary confidence and sheer determination to succeed, he was able to convert this hotel into a highly profitable business venture.

-Having consolidated his early ventures, Mr. Oberoi became the first Indian hotelier to enter into an agreement with an internationally renowned hotel chain to open the first modern, five-star hotel in the country.
-The Oberoi Inter Continental, New Delhi opened in 1965.
-The I-Con, as it became popularly known, offered facilities that no other hotel in the country could match and was India's first luxury hotel.
+Having consolidated his early ventures, Mr. Oberoi became the first Indian hotelier to enter into an agreement with an internationally renowned hotel chain, to open the first modern, five-star hotel in the country.
+The Oberoi Inter Continental, in New Delhi opened in 1965.
+The I-Con, as it became popularly known, offered facilities that no other hotel in the country matched and was India's first luxury hotel.

 This achievement was enhanced with the opening of the 35-storey Oberoi Sheraton in Bombay, in 1973.
 Mr. Oberoi was the first Indian to work in association with international chains to woo international travellers to India.
-This led to a heavy influx of international travellers, and foreign occupancy soared to a healthy average of 85%.
-This enabled The Oberoi Hotels to significantly contribute to India's foreign exchange earnings.
+This led to a heavy influx of international travellers and foreign occupancy soared to an average of 85%.
+This enabled the Oberoi Hotels to significantly contribute to India's foreign exchange earnings.

-In 1966, another pioneering landmark was achieved.
-The prestigious Oberoi School of Hotel Management, recognised by the International Hotel Association in Paris, was established.
+Another pioneering landmark was the establishment in 1966 of the prestigious Oberoi School of Hotel Management, recognised by the International Hotel Association in Paris.
 Considered India's premier institute, the school is now known as The Oberoi Centre of Learning and Development and continues to provide high quality professional training in hospitality management.

-Other notable firsts were the decision to employ women in his hotels, and to establish a chain of ancillary industries producing and supplying items like consumables and stationery adhering to the highest quality.
-The Oberoi Group was also the first to start flight catering operations in India in 1959.
-The Oberoi Flight Services, located in New Delhi, Mumbai, Cochin and Chennai, provides in-flight meals of international quality to reputed airlines.
+Other notable firsts were the decision to employ women in his hotels and to establish a chain of ancillary industries producing and supplying items like consumables and stationery to ensure the highest quality.
+The Oberoi Group was also the first to start flight catering operations in India, in 1959.
+The Oberoi Flight Services, located in New Delhi, Mumbai, Cochin and Chennai, provide in-flight meals of international quality to reputed airlines.

-Mr. Oberoi realised that the hotel and hospitality business was greatly dependent on travel agents, a vital element in the distribution chain.
+Mr. Oberoi realised that the hotel and hospitality business is greatly dependent on travel agents, a vital element in the distribution chain.
 Therefore, he decided to establish his own travel agency.
-Today Mercury Travels, part of The Oberoi Group, ranks amongst the leading travel agencies in India.
+Mercury Travels, part of The Oberoi Group, ranks amongst the leading travel agencies in India.